Bug report #20053

 new method similar to representValue.

-#5 Updated by Soren Lindqvist about 2 years ago
+#5 Updated by Soren Lindqvist over 2 years ago

 Alessandro Pasotti wrote: